laonahongchen/PintOS-SJTU/doc/doc.md

 For ```wait``` and ```exec```, we need to make sure that even if the child process has already died before we continue in father process, we can still get the answer.
 So we use a list to save the information of the son.
 And by using semaphore, we can make it truly wait for the child process.
 For ```exec()```, we only need to use ```process_create()``` and make sure we have saved the things I mentioned above.
 In this part, all the syscalls which is related to file system is very easy, we only need to use a lock to make sure we do not use them in the same time.
 And then we only need to call the functions.

+This part is extremely hard in the part of design how to make them run successfully no matter which order they are finishing.
+My design is to let them be outside in the threads, this may cost a few more memory but it makes it easy to coding.
+Also, my design of syscalls which pass the arguments again in the c code, will cause slightly more time but makes it much easier to code and for code to be understood.

 ---- Denying Writes to Excutables ----

 When we start a process, we have to deny write to it, so we do this in ```load()``` function where we load an excutable to kernel and make it run.
 And when a thread exit, we change it to writeable.

 **Project 3**